auhnix/auhnix.github.io/resume.md

 </header>

 <div class="box">
-	<p id="profile">ardent radiohead apologist and linux enthusiast working towards a b.a. in computer science through harvey mudd college, a member of the claremont consortium (5cs).
+	<p id="profile">ardent radiohead apologist and linux enthusiast working towards a b.a. in computer science/mathematics through harvey mudd college, a member of the claremont consortium (5cs).
 	<br/><br/>
 	experience in python/java/c++, with special interests in ui/ux, web design, the arts, and machine learning. swift learner with strong written and verbal communication skills eager to combine her love of technology with a keen eye for design and knack for finding needles in haystacks.